 Soft and creamy cheeses are usually white on the outside due to the natural white mold.
 This cheese type tends to be creamy with a delicate buttery, sometimes pungent, flavor.
 These cheeses are best paired with wines that have good acidity to cut through the fat, such as sparkling wines and light-bodied white wines.

 Classic wine parings for soft and creamy cheeses are:

 For goat cheese there is one classic pairing, and that is Sauvignon Blanc.
 The herbaceous character of the wine brings out the nutty and herbal flavors of the cheese.

 Washed-rind cheeses have an orange rind and usually have a very strong and pungent aroma.
 They are usually creamy or semi-soft.
 These stinky cheeses require wines that balance the strong aromas of the cheese.
 Sweet and aromatic white wines are usually a good pairing with washed-rind cheeses.
 Riesling is an excellent wine pairing to this type of cheese because it has both high acidity and a hint of sweetness to balance the richness of the cheese.
 Red wines from the same region where the cheese is made can also be a good pairing.

 Classic wine parings with washed-rind cheeses are:

-Fresh cheeses are a bit salty with a pronounced milky flavour and acidity.
-They are not aged and their flavour is mild.
+Fresh cheeses are a bit salty with a pronounced milky flavor and acidity.
+They are not aged and their flavor is mild.
 They need to be paired with delicate wines in order not to be overwhelmed.
-A good wine for fresh cheeses is crisp and dry light-bodied white wines.
+Good wines for fresh cheeses are crisp and dry light-bodied white wines.